 Greg also represents The Lionstone Group in the development of the 294home mixed use development project at the former Green Gables Country Club location, which includes single family and apartment users, as well as a large retail component.
 He has represented many developers in the acquisition, development, sale and lease of thousands of square feet of shopping center, warehouse, flexible office/warehouse and commercial space throughout the United States, including McWhinney, Corporate Express, Dividend Capital, Drake Real Estate Services, The Lionstone Group and Vista Ridge Investors.

-Greg has also represented Lennar, the country’s largest homebuilder, in the acquisition, development, financing and sale of many golf course and master planned communities throughout Colorado, including Heritage at Eagle Bend, Heritage at Todd Creek and SaddleRock.
+Greg has also represented U.S. Home and now Lennar, the country’s largest homebuilder, in over 300 matters involving the acquisition, development, financing and sale of many golf course and master planned communities throughout Colorado, including Heritage at Eagle Bend, Heritage at Todd Creek and SaddleRock, as well as structuring sophisticated land exchanges and land bank transactions, complex development agreements and development cost sharing mechanisms.
+He has also provided creative solutions for oil and gas, and water issues that increasingly impact development in the rocky mountain region.

 Greg has represented the largest Apartment Real Estate Investment Trust in the country with the disposition of more than $804,000,000 worth of large apartment projects located throughout the United States.